Aliases for RPS27A Gene

 GeneCards Summary for RPS27A Gene

 RPS27A (Ribosomal Protein S27a) is a Protein Coding gene.
-Diseases associated with RPS27A include Oculopharyngeal Muscular Dystrophy and Inclusion Body Myositis.
-Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
-GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
+Diseases associated with RPS27A include Machado-Joseph Disease and Spherocytosis, Type 5.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and Downstream signaling events of B Cell Receptor (BCR).
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.
+An important paralog of this gene is RPS27AP5.